ciaramejia3/test.github.io/README.md

 ## How to Create a Batch Program

 For testing and development, we will create a Q0# batch.

+### Copy and Paste

-Go to your Development library.
-There you will be copying the K3S_3Q01 program found in the QRPGLESRC file from your 5MOD library and pasting it into your 5DEV library.
+First, go to your Development library (5DEV).
+There you will be copying the K3S_3Q01, which will be our outline program, found in the QRPGLESRC file from your 5MOD library and pasting it into your 5DEV library.